nqd/esp8266-dev/README.md

 - quick setup, e.g. make, make flash, make login, make OTA=1 fash.
 - make firmware over-the-air update easy, e.g. make RELEASE=MINOR/MINOR/PATCH.
 This is the on going process.

-All examples have been testing with 512KB module, SDK 1.0.0.
+All examples have been testing with 512KB Module-01 and 4MB Module-12.

 ## Setup env

-Use with SDK v1.0.0, setup with esp-open-sdk.
+Use with SDK v1.1.2, setup with esp-open-sdk.
 With location of esp-open-sdk, change ESPRESSIF_ROOT in Makefile.common to point to this SDK.
 We will use lib, include, ld codes/scripts from SDK, ah, together with compiling tools off-course.

-I have testing only with 512KB module. >1MB flash will be tested and update later.

 To use OTA update firmware with 512KB, change linker file ld/eagle.app.v6.new.512.app1/2.ld, section irom0_0_seg to have more spaces.
+Please note that Module with 512KB is very small for current SDK, recommend to use bigger flash.

 ```
 <  irom0_0_seg :                         org = 0x40241010, len = 0x2B000